hachahoud/100-days-of-code/log.md

 **DAY 70**.
 I learnt how to use vs code debugger with page templates, and with that I finished the Django tutorial at vs code site.

+**DAY 72**.
+So I took yesterday off because I'm getting ready for university (I go to college in another city).
+But today I coded for a while answering the exercises in a python book-which I shared before, check it at: https://github.com/hachahoud/Python-Crash-Course